Mohammad-01/FinalProjectTask2/Task1.md

 ## List of requirements

 1. Nav bar include imdb logo, website logo and buttons linked to other pages to move between.
-2. Movie details (Name, Story, Type, Rate, actors, trailer, movie image).
+2. Movie details (Name, tybe, Story, trailer, movie image).
 3. Add ads for the latest movies like adding trailer in the home page or slideshow pictures.
 4. Colors and background (design).
-5. Favorite list to user add his favorite movie or series.
-6. Social media icons linked with website pages.
+5. Social media icons linked with website pages.
-7. Shopping cart to add a movie or series when user select a movie.
+6. Shopping cart to add a movie or series when user select a movie.

 ## Database design and the wireframe